 How to Reframe Each Job Entry:

-• Company & Dates: Keep standard.
+- Company and Dates: Keep standard.

-• Bullet Points (The Translation): Start each bullet with a strong action verb from your target industry.
+- Bullet Points (The Translation): Start each bullet with a strong action verb from your target industry.
 Focus on scale, impact, and methodology.

 Example Reframing (Retail Manager to Office Manager):